MAGALA-RICHARD/documentation-example/doc/api.rst

     It is designed to be base class for all apsimNGpy models.

     Parameters:

-        model (os.PathLike): The file path to the APSIM NG model.
-This parameter specifies the model file to be used in the simulation. out_path (str, optional): The path where the output file should be saved.
-If not provided, the output will be saved with the same name as the model file in the current dir_path. out (str, optional): Alternative path for the output file.
+        ``model`` (os.PathLike): The file path to the APSIM NG model.
+This parameter specifies the model file to be used in the simulation.

+        ``out_path`` (str, optional): The path where the output file should be saved.
+If not provided, the output will be saved with the same name as the model file in the current dir_path.

+        ``out`` (str, optional): Alternative path for the output file.
 If both `out_path` and `out` are specified, `out` takes precedence.
-Defaults to `None`. experiment (bool, optional): Specifies whether to initiate your model as an experiment defaults to false bY default, the experiment is created with permutation but permutation can be passed as a kewy word argument to change
+Defaults to `None`.

+        ``experiment`` (bool, optional): Specifies whether to initiate your model as an experiment defaults to false by default, the experiment is created with permutation but permutation can be passed as a kewy word argument to change
     Keyword parameters:
-      **`copy` (bool, deprecated)**: Specifies whether to clone the simulation file.
+      **``copy`` (bool, deprecated)**: Specifies whether to clone the simulation file.
 This parameter is deprecated because the simulation file is now automatically cloned by default.

-    When an APSIM file is loaded, it is automatically copied to ensure a fallback to the original file in case of any issues during operations.
+    When an ``APSIM`` file is loaded, it is automatically copied to ensure a fallback to the original file in case of any issues during operations.

    Starting with version 0.35, accessing default simulations no longer requires the load_default_simulations function from the base_data module.
    Instead, default simulations can now be retrieved directly via the CoreModel attribute or the ApsimModel class by specifying the name of the crop (e.g., "Maize").